Gentlemannn/Spectrum-Neural-Music-Visualizer/README.md

 ## 🎯 Visual Philosophy

-Unlike traditional spectrum analyzers, **Timeframe Visualizer** does not attempt to display audio data in a strictly scientific way.
+Unlike traditional spectrum analyzers, **Spectrum Neural Music Visualizer** does not attempt to display audio data in a strictly scientific way.

 Instead, it emphasizes: